-Eight Diagnosis Tests were used for the study.
-Each Diagnotic Test is a 10-item formative test of 4 options scale that was used to measure students' achievement in each of the units that constitute the hypothesized learning hierarchy.
-These units were: Fraction, Decimal and Algebraic Fraction, Algebraic process, Angles and Triangle, Trigonometry, Specifying bearing, Presentation of bearing with diagram, Cosine Rule and Sine Rule.
+There are eight diagnostic tests used for the study.
+Each is a 10-item formative test of 4 options scale that was used to measure students' achievement in each of the units that constitute that hypothesized learning hierarchy.
+These units are: Fraction, Decimal and Algebraic Fraction, Algebraic process, Angles and triangle, Trigonometry, Specifying bearing, Presentation of bearing with diagram, Cosine rule and Sine rule.
+The tests were constructed by the researcher.

-(b) Mathematics Achievement Test (MAT)

-This instrument was constructed and validated by the
+Mathematics Achievement Test (MAT) - This instrument was constructed and validated by the researcher.

-researcher.
 It consists of 20 items of multiple-choice type.
 The reliability coefficient was established using Kuder Richardson formula 20.
 The reliability coefficient and difficulty index (p) of the instrument were 0.8 and 0.4 respectively.
-A sample of 119 SSIII students similar to the target sample from coeducational secondary schools in Ibadan metropolis who have completed bearing in their Mathematics syllabus were used for the test Reliability and item analyses of MAT.
+A sample of 119 SSIII students similar to target sample from co-educational secondary schools in Ibadan metropolis who have completed bearing in their mathematics syllabus were used for the test Reliability and item analyses of MAT.

-(4) Data Analysis
+Data Analysis

-Task analysis was used to establish links among the subunits on the hierarchy.
-Correlation coefficients among the topics in the hierarchy were established using Pearson product Moment Correlation Analysis.
+Task analysis was used to establish links among subunits on thee hierarchy correlation coefficients among the topics in the hierarchy were established using Pearson product Moment Correlation Analysis.